Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

 A MnCTS guide (pronounced "Mints") stands for Minimum number of Clicks to Success.
 It is designed to be a refreshing, user-interaction-optimised guide that takes you from ground zero to an operational state as smoothly and quickly as possible.

-MnTCS guides will always lean towards getting equipment up and running first, instead of the most complete implementation.
+MnTCS guides will always lean towards getting equipment up and running first, over the most complete implementation.

 Always refer to the appropriate relevant manuals for further details and complete instructions.